Captain Arthur Phillip, first Governor of New South Wales

-Phillip found that the best situation that offered [for settlement] was near Point Sutherland where there was a small run of good water but the ground near it was spongy and the ships could not approach this part of the Bay.
+Looking for a source of fresh water, Phillip explored the foreshores, including going 6 miles (10 km) up the Cooks River, through country that he found low and boggy, with no appearance of fresh water.
+Phillip found that the best situation offered [for settlement] was near Point Sutherland where there was a small run of good water but the ground near it was spongy and the ships could not approach this part of the Bay.

 There were other denigrators of Cook and Banks' glowing descriptions of the countryside.
 'We had passed through the country, which the discoverers of Botany Bay extol as some of the finest meadows in the world.
 These meadows, instead of grass, are covered with high coarse rushes, growing in a rotten spungy bog, into which we were plunged knee-deep at every step', reported Captain Watkin Tench in December 1790, after his unsuccessful excursion south of the Cooks River near Muddy Creek.